 There are numerous ways to celebrate Veterans Day 2017

 Editor’s Note: Parts of this updated story were first published in 2016.

 Veterans Day is celebrated annually on November 11 to honor those who have served in the Armed Forces as well as those who have fallen defending the country.

-Since it's a federal holiday, many workers and students have the day off.
-Whether or not this is the case for you, it's worth taking a moment to learn about the holiday and the veterans who live among us.
+Since this federal holiday falls on a Saturday this year, many workers and students have the day off on Friday November 10.
+Whether or not this is the case for you, it’s worth taking a moment to learn about the holiday and the veterans who live among us.